 Damaged domes used to be a significant cause of pyranometer malfunction.
-DP01 protects the dome and
+The DP01 Dome Protector:

 - mitigates the risk of damage to the pyranometer dome - reduces unnecessary repair costs

 We recommend to use DP01 during initial transport and installation at the measurement site.
 After that DP01 can be stored.
 It is used again, typically every 2 years, when the pyranometer is removed and sent to an external laboratory for calibration.